seanmc5943/sean_m_website/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: PhD Student at Brown University
+subtitle: PhD Candidate at Brown University

 profile:
   align: right